 You will be mailed a box of publications and supplies prior to the college fair you are scheduled to attend.
-Please be sure to review the materials mailed to you as well as the Alumni Admission Ambassador Information Packet.
-The box of materials will include:
+Please be sure to review the materials mailed to you.
+In addition to an information packet, the box of materials will include:

 - Inquiry Cards (postcards that prospective students complete with information including their address, high school, and intended major)*